 The impact analysis in this EA is based on estimates of the change in catch and fishing effort that would occur under each of the alternatives.
-The baseline is the current level of catch and fishing effort in the coastal purse seine and DGN commercial fisheries in the EPO with rare and negligible landings in other U.S. fisheries.
-Table 4-1 (below) summarizes the alternatives, their impacts, and their adherence to Resolution C-13-02.
+The baseline is the recent level of catch and fishing effort in the coastal purse seine and DGN commercial fisheries in the EPO, with landings in other U.S. fisheries considered rare and negligible.
+Because the PBF catch and trip limits implemented for U.S. commercial fisheries in the EPO regularly expire, the baseline conditions for U.S. fishing operations, and thus the potential impacts to the fleets are expected to remain the same for future PBF conservation and management measures that fall within the scope of alternatives analyzed in this section.